dot-D69/dot-D69/README.md

 I'm a passionate college student pursuing a B.Tech in Computer Science and Engineering.
 Welcome to my GitHub profile! 🚀

 I enjoy exploring technology and bringing ideas to life.
-While I'm at the early stages of my journey, I'm enthusiastic about learning and growing in the tech field.
+While I'm in the early stages of my journey, I'm enthusiastic about learning and growing in tech.
 I believe that every small step I take contributes to my future success.

 ### ✨ My Interests